Atlanta Falcons vs. Detroit Lions NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Falcons stats and trends

-- In games that Atlanta piles up over 380.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- Atlanta is 1-1 against the spread and 2-0 overall when the team churns out over 380.5 yards.

-- The Falcons have turned the ball over six more times (21 total) than the Lions have forced a turnover (15) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Lions.